-Rumer Willis Leans Over In A Thong For Stunning Underwear Photos: ‘Hot Girl Sh*t’
+Rumer Willis Leans Over In A Thong For Stunning Underwear Photos: 'Hot Girl Sh*t'

 Proving very popular, her upload amassed more than 34,000 likes and 820-plus comments in under 14 hours.

-Rumer posted it a day after she opened up about why she decided to pose for the photo shoot in an emotional caption.
-The star shared a series of shots in the dark green underwear set and told her 863,000 Instagram followers she initially felt “extremely nervous about taking photos in my underwear” but decided to model for the brand because of its inclusive ethos.
+Rumer posted it a day after she opened up in an emotional caption about why she decided to pose for the photo shoot.
+The star shared a series of shots in the dark green underwear set and told her 863,000 Instagram followers she initially felt "extremely nervous about taking photos in my underwear" but decided to model for the brand because of its inclusive ethos.

 Rumer shared how she struggled with body confidence as a young girl and has "worked tirelessly since" to "love myself, love my body, my face."